pauloreis-ds/Projetos/classification-churn/README.md

     What is the model's performance in classifying customers as churns?
     What is the expected return, in terms of revenue, if the company uses your model to avoid churn from customers?

-A possible action to prevent the customer from churning is to offer a discount coupon, or some other financial incentive for him to renew his contract for another 12 months.

-Which customers would you give the financial incentive to and what would that amount be, in order to maximize ROI (Return on Investment).
-Recalling that the sum of incentives cannot exceed 10,000.00 EUR

 ---

 ## 2. Results